-Tesla steadies output of new Model 3 sedan, sees a profit
+Tesla flags promise of profit as Model 3 production steadies

 SAN FRANCISCO (Reuters) - Tesla said it would produce its new Model 3 sedan at a profit after several recent weeks in which output stabilized, buoying hopes that the electric vehicle maker led by Elon Musk will stanch its financial losses in the second half of the year.

+Chief Executive Musk is under intense pressure to prove he can deliver consistent production numbers for the sedan, Tesla’s lowest-priced model and the key to its plans to become a mass-market automaker, after a host of manufacturing challenges and concerns it was running through cash too quickly.

-Despite Tesla reporting a record loss in the second quarter, its shares rose over 8 percent in after-hours trading, as investors focused on rising production volumes and a slower rate of cash burn.
+Despite Tesla reporting a record loss that doubled to $718 million in the second quarter, shares jumped as much as 11 percent in after-hours trading, as investors focused on steadier production volumes and a slower rate of cash burn.
+That put it on track to retake the title of most valuable U.S. automaker from General Motors Co.

-The company cut its capital spending plans and said it would not hit its long-term rate of producing 10,000 Model 3s per week until next year, a trade-off that may soothe concerns it needs to raise more cash fast.
+The company cut its capital spending plans and said it would not hit its long-term rate of producing 10,000 Model 3s per week until next year, trading off production ramp speed for financial health.

-Tesla said that during July it had “multiple times” hit its earlier goal of building about 5,000 Model 3s per week, and reiterated a target of producing 6,000 per week by late August.
-Analysts have questioned whether that 5,000 rate would be sustainable.

-Musk is under intense pressure to prove he can deliver consistent production numbers for the new sedan, Tesla’s lowest-cost model and the key to its plans to become a mass-market automaker.
-It has faced a host of manufacturing challenges since last year.

 “We like the more muted tone of the company’s outlook, with the absence of unnecessary new stretch goals,” said CFRA analyst Efraim Levy.
 “Perhaps it reflects a more cautious Elon Musk.”

+Tesla said that during July it had hit an earlier goal of building about 5,000 Model 3s per week “multiple times”, and reiterated a target of producing 6,000 per week by late August.
+Analysts have questioned whether the 5,000 rate would be sustainable.

+It expects to build a total of up to 55,000 Model 3s in the third quarter, which works out to an average weekly rate of 4,230, at a roughly 15 percent gross margin, rising to 20 percent in the fourth quarter.

-Tesla said demand for the Model 3 remained strong.
-It delivered its 200,000th electric car - including its more expensive Model S and X vehicles - in July, a threshold which means a $7,500 federal subsidy will remain in place to the end of the year.
+Tesla delivered its 200,000th electric car - including its more expensive Model S and X vehicles - in July, a threshold which means a $7,500 federal subsidy will remain in place to the end of the year.

-The company has consistently denied it will need to raise cash but several Wall Street analysts expect a move by the end of the year.
+Had it delivered the car in June, the subsidy would have lapsed a quarter earlier, a strategic move applauded by Ross Gerber, chief executive of Gerber Kawasaki Wealth and Investment Management, which holds Tesla shares.

+Thus far, Tesla has only produced higher-cost versions of the Model 3, starting at about $49,000.
+But Musk said many of the trade-ins it received were mass-market vehicles, including the Toyota Prius and Honda Accords and Civics.

+Tesla plans to pay off its upcoming debt - some $1.8 billion comes due before November 2019 - through internally generated cash flow, Musk said.

-Tesla ended the second quarter with $2.78 billion in cash after spending $610 million in quarterly capital expenses.
-It had ended the first quarter with $3.2 billion in cash after spending $656 million in capital expenses.
+Tesla ended the second quarter with $2.78 billion in cash after spending $610 million in capital expenses.

-Free cash flow, a key metric of financial health, narrowed to negative $740 million in the second quarter from negative $1 billion in the first quarter, excluding costs of systems for its solar business.
+Free cash flow, a key metric of financial health, narrowed to negative $740 million in the second quarter from negative $1 billion in the first quarter, excluding solar business costs.

-“This is enough to put them in cash flow positive territory on an operating basis,” said Ross Gerber, co-founder and CEO of Gerber Kawasaki Wealth and Investment Management, which owns 38,000 Tesla shares.

-The company last quarter cut its spending forecasts and Tesla has begun to lay off 9 percent of its workforce.
+Tesla has begun to lay off 9 percent of its workforce as it tightens spending.
 Tesla said its capital expenses would be slightly below $2.5 billion in 2018, less than last year’s $3.4 billion.

-Tesla is currently producing more expensive versions of its Model 3 that start at about $49,000.

-It recently opened up reservations for the vehicle, allowing new buyers of the pricier models to jump ahead of those who had ordered base models of the vehicle two years ago.
-That angered some deposit-holders, and analysts questioned whether more would drop out because of delays making the cheaper $35,000 version of the sedan.
-Tesla said in July there were about 420,000 reservations for the Model 3, and did not update that number on Wednesday.

-It did give new details about its plan to build a factory in Shanghai producing both vehicles and batteries.
-It said Tesla’s initial investment would not start “in any significant way” until 2019, with much expected to be funded via local debt.
+The company also outlined expansion plans, saying it would likely announce the location of a European factory this year and planned a Shanghai, China plant to produce both vehicles and batteries.
+Tesla’s China investment would not start “in any significant way” until 2019, with much of the roughly $2 billion cost to be funded via local debt.

-Beyond the production worries, Musk’s behavior has come under scrutiny in recent months, in part after he dismissed financial analysts on the previous quarter’s conference call as boring, sparking a sell-off, and lashed out on Twitter at critics.

-Musk’s tweet last month calling a British diver working on the cave rescue of Thai schoolboys a “pedo guy,” or pedophile, elicited a rare rebuke from Tesla’s fourth-largest shareholder, Baillie Gifford, that Musk should stop tweeting and focus on executing the company’s business at hand.

 Excluding items, Tesla reported a loss of $2.45 per share, compared with expectations of a loss of $2.92.